Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Handling Wide Plates

 \subsection{An overview of cylindrical algebraic decomposition}

 We begin by giving a brief overview of \emph{cylindrical algebraic decomposition} (CAD), also known as Collins' decomposition, after its originator Collins~\cite{Col}.
-This tool is a central ingredient of our algorithm---see Section~\ref{subsec:usecad}.
 A detailed description can be found in \cite[Chapter 5]{BPR}; a possibly more accessible treatment is given in~\cite[Appendix A]{SS2}.